Binary to Decimal Converter

 Real-World Applications of Number System Conversions

 Number system conversions are not just academic exercises.
 They appear constantly in professional computing work.
-Web developers work with hexadecimal color codes every day: the color #6C5CE7 encodes red (6C = 108), green (5C = 92), and blue (E7 = 231) components as two-digit hex values.
+Web developers work with hexadecimal color codes every day: the color #0071e3 encodes red (6C = 108), green (5C = 92), and blue (E7 = 231) components as two-digit hex values.
 Network engineers read MAC addresses and IPv6 addresses in hexadecimal.
 System administrators use octal values for file permissions in Unix-based operating systems.

 In embedded systems and microcontroller programming, developers frequently switch between binary (to understand which hardware pins are active), hexadecimal (for register configurations), and decimal (for human-readable values).
 A single register might control eight different hardware features, with each bit toggling a specific function.
-Reading that register value as 0xA5 is much quicker than parsing 10100101, and both are more informative than the decimal value 165 when you need to know which individual bits are set.
+Reading that register value as 0xA5 is much quicker than parsing 10100101, and both are more informative than the decimal value 165 when you know which individual bits are set.

 Game development and graphics programming rely heavily on bitwise operations.
 Collision masks, shader flags, and render states are often packed into integer values using bit fields.
-Cryptographic algorithms like AES and SHA use XOR operations extensively.
+Cryptographic algorithms like AES and SHA use XOR operations.
 Compression algorithms manipulate individual bits to achieve smaller file sizes.
 Understanding these fundamentals makes it possible to read and debug low-level code effectively.

 Binary in Digital Electronics